mahesh-tws/lmstudio-rag/README.md

 This repo performs 3 functions:

 1. Scrapes a website and follows links under the same path up to a maximum depth and outputs the scraped data to the data directory.
+One can point to other data sources or utilize this as a starter.

 2. Runs an embedding model to embed the text into a Chroma vector database using disk storage (chroma_db directory)